 EDUCATION

 Why is our country’s history of racism repressed or distorted in schools?
 Why are patterns of harm hidden or denied?
-White families have long had the privilege of not talking about racism.
-Dig into hidden histories to find facts that contradict a complacency around you.
-Your awareness grows of complicitness in systems of oppression.
-You find the courage to reimagine policing in America.
+When White families long privileged not to talk about racism dig into hidden histories, facts contradict a complacency around you.
+Your awareness grows of how we all are complicit in systems of oppression.
+You find the courage to re-imagine policing in America.

 COMMUNITY

-How do you make contact with people who recognize your passion?
-Your spark leads to a larger network of support.
-You touch a difficult subject and learn how breaking the silence touches a nerve, and why the struggle to provoke social responsibility makes us alive to our everyday surroundings.
+How does your spark lead to a larger network of support?
+When you touch a difficult subject, you learn how breaking the silence touches a nerve, and why the struggle to provoke social responsibility makes us alive to our everyday surroundings.
 Courage anchors our commitment to redefine our relationships.
 Courage endures.
 Even if the dream is confounding, you facilitate authentic possibility and nurture joyful connection.